InesFRibeiro/Data-Visualization/README.md

 ### Description
 The objective is to show how we managed to use visualization concepts and techniques to transform data into a meaningful interactive visualization.

 Using a Formula1 dataset, we created a dashboard to provide some informations through visualizations, which can be much more intuitive and easy to interpret than looking at the data itself.

+*To see the dashboard, run the file app.py

 <br>